MicrosoftDocs/fabric-docs/docs/real-time-analytics/event-streams/transform-and-stream-real-time-events-to-lakehouse.md

 ---
-title: Ingest, filter, and transform real-time events and send them to a lakehouse
+title: Ingest, filter, and transform real-time events and send them to a Microsoft Fabric lakehouse
-description: Use the Microsoft Fabric event streams feature to work with real-time events and send them in Delta Lake format from Azure Event Hubs to a lakehouse. ms.reviewer: spelluru ms.author: xujiang1
+description: Use Microsoft Fabric eventstreams to ingest, filter, and transform the event data and send them in Delta Lake format from Azure Event Hubs to a Microsoft Fabric lakehouse. ms.reviewer: spelluru ms.author: xujiang1
 author: xujxu